shriyanka/cool-scripts/color/README.md

 If you find any bug feel free to create a PR

 Special thanks to Materialize framework for the color codes.
 I have used it in my script.
-For further info visit http://materializecss.com/color.html
+Use Newcolor file for color tags and for corresponding color palettes visit http://materializecss.com/color.html